 I think all manufactured home installations need to be inspected by a third party that has no relationship with the dealer, installer, or buyer.

 Buying a home is a pretty important step in most of our lives.
 Buyers need a more active partner during the buying process and until we get that there will continue to be manufactured home installation horror story like Pats.

 Maybe potential manufactured home buyers need a neutral liaison that is knowledgeable about the process of buying and installing a manufactured home and have nothing to gain in the situation.
 A person that can help potential buyers understand what their rights and responsibilities and can explain everything without the burden of making a sale hanging over their head.

 Better Buyer Protections

-Manufactured home buyers also need better protections when it comes to the buying process.
+Manufactured homebuyers also need better protection when it comes to the buying process.
 From the start, there are already three separate agencies involved: a dealer that sells us the homes, a bank that finances the home, and an installer that installs the home.
 All three will get monetary gain from the sale.

 Maybe we need a clause like they use in traditional home sales where the buyer can back out should the installation be impossible.
 In the real estate world, a buyer has protections that allow them to back out of a sale should permits or inspection issues arise.
 That isn’t the case with manufactured homes.

 As the founder of Mobile Home Living, I’ve been fairly vocal about my love for the homes but my dislike and mistrust of the industry.
 Pat’s manufactured home installation horror story is another example of why I feel that way.
 I’ve seen my father, my uncles, my cousins, and even my in-laws deal with shady dealers and installers.
 My first experience with the manufactured home industry was with my parents when I was 8 years old!
 I remember listening to them talk about what they could do fix the leak at the fireplace of their 3-month-old double wide because the dealer wouldn’t.

 Stop Commission-Based Pay at Dealerships!